 When assessments are regressive, low-value properties can expect to pay more than their fair share of property taxes, while higher-value properties will actually pay less.
 In other words, regressivity shifts a portion of the collective tax burden from high-value properties and onto lower-value properties.
 Table 3 provides average sales and assessment data within each decile, including both individual properties and aggregate impact.
-For example, Line 1 indicates that among the bottom 10% of homes in Marion County, local governments assessed taxes on an additional \$25 million worth of property value over the actual value of recently sold properties, every year.
-By comparison, Line 10 shows that among the county's top 10% of homes, local governments collectively under-assessed recently sold homes by more than \$400 million in property value.
-Table 3 supports the findings discussed earlier, namely, that inaccurate assessments in Marion County are both inaccurate and regressive, with lower-valued properties being over-assessed, and thus, under-taxed, while higher-valued properties are under-assed, and similarly under-taxed.
+For example, Line 1 indicates that among the bottom 10% of homes in Clark County, local governments collectively left more than \$107 million in recently sold property value untaxed every year.
+By comparison, Line 10 shows that among the county's top 10% of homes, local governments collectively under-assessed recently sold properties by nearly \$2 billion in property value.
+Table 3 supports the findings discussed earlier, namely, that while properties of all values generally receive some level of under-assessment, Clark County remain regressive, with the "benefit" of these under-assessments disproportionately favoring higher-valued properties.

 Table 3 only uses data from recently sold properties.
 Scaling the estimates up to all property in Marion County requires making some assumptions.
-Collectively, the under-assessment described in Table 3 amounted to more than \$274 million in untaxed property value among recently sold residential properties alone.
+Collectively, the under-assessment described in Table 3 amounted to more than \$4.5 billion in untaxed property value among recently sold residential properties alone.
 In an average year, only around 5% of homes in any given community actually sell.
 As such, the full value of untaxed property is likely many magnitudes greater.